 The rights to extract water from the Santa Maria Valley Groundwater Basin have been in litigation since the late 1990s.
-By stipulation and Court action three separate management areas were established, the Northern Cities Management Area, the NMMA and the Santa Maria Valley Management Area.
-Each management area was directed to form a group of technical experts to continue to study and evaluate the characteristics and condition of each management area and present their findings to the Court in the form of an annual report.
+By stipulation and Court action three separate management areas were established, the Northern Cities Management Area, the Nipomo Mesa Management Area (NMMA) and the Santa Maria Valley Management Area.
+Each management area was directed to form a group of technical experts (TG) to continue to study and evaluate the characteristics and conditions of each management area and present their findings to the Court in the form of an annual report.

-This 2008 Annual Report is a joint effort of the TG.
+This 2009 Annual Report is a joint effort of the TG.
 The requirement contained in the Judgment for the production of an Annual Report is as follows: